elastic/elastic-agent-client/dev-tools/v2tool/README.md

 ## Config and rules

-To use it, create a `v2-config.yml` file that the `v2tool` will used to configure and start the client.
+To use it, create a `v2-config.yml` file that the `v2tool` will use to configure and start the client.
 The config must have an `args`, `rules` and `inputs` section:
 ```
 args: